cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/storage.md

 a [Group Workspace]({{% ref "introduction-to-group-workspaces" %}}) or to your home directory if appropriate.**

-The `/work/scratch-pw[2,3]` and `/work/scratch-nopw` areas are not available on the xfer, login or nx-login servers.
+The `/work/scratch-pw*` and `/work/scratch-nopw*` areas are NOT available on the xfer, login or nx-login servers, but ARE available via Globus.

 ### Avoid inadvertently writing to /tmp